rust-stuco/lectures/week1/slides.md

 By the end of the semester, we want you all to:

 * Be able to read, write, and reason about Rust code
-* Have proficiency with Rust equal to that of any other language you know
+* Become intermediate to advanced Rust developers
-* Understand why Rust is such an important language
+* Understand why Rust is an important language
-* TODO
+* Finish this course being confident you can write Rust wherever you go!

 ---